Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 By Laura Rettie, Personal Finance Journalist.

-Many people find business credit cards useful.
+Business credit cards can be a useful and convenient way for companies to spend.
 Learn more about how they work, the benefits of having one, and how to find the best deal.

 A business credit card is intended to be used only by the employees of a business.
-They work similarly to personal credit cards, with the key difference being they're registered to a business instead of an individual.
+They work in much the same way as personal credit cards, with the key difference being they're registered to a business instead of an individual.

 When using a credit card, you’re borrowing from your card provider - usually a bank or credit union - to make purchases and then pay the balance back.